bmun/huxley/huxley/www/js/text/checklists/AdvisorChecklistWaiversText.md

 All delegates are required to turn in a medical and media release waiver prior to attending conference.
 Waiver completion is due on 2/15.
 The waiver will become available to delegates on 1/28.
+[The link to the waiver is here](https://www.waiverfile.com/b/BerkeleyModelUnitedNations/Waiver.aspx?formid=cf4fe2ab-22da-4e81-8a6c-4fe7005debd0).

 This checklist item is updated manually by BMUN's Undersecretary General of External Relations, Alexandra Maloney, every non-holiday Wednesday and Sunday night on a rolling basis.
 If your all your delgates have submitted waivers electronically and this item has not been checked, please contact info@bmun.org.